Rockbot Business Glossary

 - Zone is not Subscription — One zone can have multiple subscriptions for different services

-A Contract is the legal agreement between Rockbot and a customer Account.
+The legal agreement between Rockbot and a customer Account.
 It defines the rates, terms, duration, and scope of services we've committed to provide.
 Contracts establish the financial relationship; Subscriptions fulfill it.

-System of Record: Salesforce (source of truth), PandaDoc (document creation)Why It Matters
+System of Record: Salesforce (source of truth), PandaDoc (document creation)

-Contracts are the source of Contracted ARR—the revenue we've promised.
+Contracts are the source of Contracted ARR — the revenue we've promised.
 They determine pricing for all downstream billing.
 When rates need to change, we modify Contracts.
 When we want to know "what did we agree to?", we look at Contracts.

 Key Attributes